dngen049/Repomark/README.md

 This app acts like bookmarks Manager but for gitHub Repositories.
--Users can search repository by name
+- Users can search repository by name
--Bookmark le repository on clicking Add
+- Bookmark le repository on clicking Add
--Users can delete existing Bookmark
+- Users can delete existing Bookmark

 ## Tech

 This web app was built using :
--React
+- React
--HTML, CSS
+- HTML, CSS

 ## Available Scripts